 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Slow Cooker Corned Beef would be great for most low-carb eating plans, but for strict Keto you might want to skip the carrots.
-Corned beef isn’t really approved for the original South Beach Diet, so this is a once-a-year treat if you’re following that plan.
+Slow Cooker Corned Beef would be great for low-carb eating plans, but for strict low-carb or Keto you probably want to skip the carrots.
+Corned beef isn’t really approved for the original South Beach Diet, so this is a once-a-year treat if you’re following that.
 This could be a whole meal by itself, but if you’re cooking for the family, you might want to cook potatoes along with the other vegetables.

 Find More Recipes Like This One: